-- If your project settings are configured to require data tests to pass before deploying your files to production, the IDE will present the Run Tests button after you commit changes to the project.
-This will run all the tests for your project, no matter which file defines the test.
+- If your project settings are configured to require data tests to pass before deploying your files to production, the IDE will present the Run Tests button after you commit changes to the project to run all the tests for your project, no matter which file defines the test.
 You must pass the data tests before you can deploy your changes to production.

-- Click the Run Data Tests button in the Project Health panel.
-This will run all data tests in your project, no matter which file defines the test.
+- Select the Run Data Tests button in the Project Health panel.
+Looker will run all data tests in your project, no matter which file defines the test.

 - Select the Run LookML Tests option from the file's menu.
-This will run only the tests defined in the current file.
+Looker will run only the tests defined in the current file.

-Once you run the data tests, the Project Health panel will show you the progress and results:
+Once you run the data tests, the Project Health panel will display the progress and results.